Outreach and Civic Engagement

 LAU Model European Union

 The Outreach and Civic Engagement department at LAU launched the fifth annual LAU Model European Union program in partnership with the Hariri Foundation for Sustainable Human Development and in cooperation with the Bringing Europeans Together Association (BETA Europe).
-In 2021 and under the slogan “With versatility and vitality…our leadership story continues”, the program included 500 delegates from 60 schools received the training in English or French virtually with an LAU secretariat of 60 students.

 The program is composed of five training sessions and final conference whereby high school students will be simulating member of parliaments in the European Parliament and Ministers in the Council of the European Union.